AkumaNZ/ChessBotPy/README.md

     -   FEN
     -   Settings
     -   Console
+    -   SVG representation of the board
+        -   draw PV lines
+            -   Each line is a different color
+            -   each move ahead shifts/fades/transparency the color a bit
+            -   Settings for SVG stuff

 **Configurations**

 -   Settings files
--   Engine path
--   Engine settings
+    -   Different files for engine and GUI
+    -   Generate engine.ini automatically
+        -   Base engine setting file off of selected engine
 -   Depth / Time
+    -   Advanced settings
+        -   Stage of game, etc.
 -   Output options
     -   Text
     -   Voice
-    -   Ponder
-    -   Forced lines
+    -   SVG

 ## Known issues:

 -   Lichess parser does not handle interrupts in analysis mode.
 -   Mutation observer attaching relies on one second time out on initial load
     -   Change to a setTimeout loop until found
+-   Loading vue relies on two second setTimeout as well
 -   Should we send full board state from JS every time?

 ## Todo

--   Send messages from server back to client
 -   Start building GUI on client side with Vue
     -   Console
     -   Show PV, CP, FEN
     -   Implement some basic settings
         -   Engine path
         -   Playing as
--   Figure out how to configure engine
+    -   SVG Board
+    -   Engine settings
+        -   Auto generated
--   Rewind history
+    -   GUI settings
--   Fix analysis mode